RodrigoZelada/minimal-mistakes/_posts/2020-02-25-a-coupling-fluid-transport-concentration-model-for-red-tides.md

 We make a variable change $\displaystyle{P = \frac{p}{\rho} - g z}$,
 where $z$ is the sea depth and $g$ gravity acceleration.
 We can integrate over $\omega_i$ and apply the Divergence Theorem and using similar arguments to above, but that is not enough.
 Like we said at first, The Navier-Stokes equations are very complicated to solve.
-Still there are some issues to handle
+Still there are some issues to handle.

 <h4>Additional complications of Navier-Stokes equations</h4>
   <ol>